Why Are Stuck Emotions Important To Know About

 - Using Emotional Freedom Technique (EFT) or another tapping technique (I use others called temporal tapping, midline tapping and chakra tapping too)!
 This helps actually rebalance our body’s energy in relationship to those events and emotions; releasing the charge from our body.

-- Using Thymus Test and Tap technique, where we use a magnet to actually move and release the emotional energy stored in the body.
+- Using Thymus Test and Tap technique, where we tap on the thymus gland to actually move and release the emotional energy stored in the body.